mrjoelkemp/node-tictoc/Readme.md

 ### tictoc

+`npm install node-tictoc`

 Wrapper around `process.hrtime` that lets you have a stack of timers with a simpler api and more useful output:

+### Usage

 ```javascript
   var time = require('node-tictoc');